 This parameter defines the timeout in seconds to wait until the process is finished.
-You can also specify an infinite timeout.
+You can also

 If the timeout is over, but the process is not finished, the action will generate the following error: Timeout is over.

 Assign Exit Code of Process to Variable